-The submission for the Decision-Making Project consists of 3 parts:
+The submission for the Decision-Making Project consists of 2 parts:

 - A. A written review of 6 to 8 articles on decision-making (see Decision Making References).
 This should be a maximum of 5 pages of text using APA format.
-Your discussion should clearly demonstrate you have engaged in critical analysis and synthesis of the literature on decision-making. - B. A poster depicting your personal decision-making model.
-This should include identification of the concepts included in your model, definitions, rationale for inclusion of the elements and a description of the relationships between the elements. - C. An oral presentation of your decision-making model highlighting strengths, weaknesses, missing pieces or gaps, and any changes you might make.
-Draw conclusions as to the usefulness of your decision-making model.
-Provide examples to support your conclusions.
-The presentation time is 10 minutes with 5 minutes for questions.
+Your discussion should clearly demonstrate you have engaged in critical analysis and synthesis of the literature on decision-making. - B. A poster presentation depicting your personal decision-making model.
+The poster should include identification of the concepts included in your model, definitions, rationale for inclusion of the elements and a description of the relationships between the elements.
+In displaying your poster to peers, respond to questions about your decision-making model demonstrating its usefulness.
+This includes describing its strengths, weaknesses, missing pieces or gaps, and possible changes that you might make.
+Be prepared to provide examples to support your conclusions.